MultimoML/extractor/README.md

-# Extractor-timer
+# Extractor

 ## Project description

-Extractor-timer extracts (scrapes) data from web stores and puts it into a Mongo database.
+Extractor extracts (scrapes) data from web stores and puts it into a Mongo database.
 It does that periodicaly.

 Author: [Miha Krumpestar](https://github.com/mk2376)